woodser/monero-ts/README.md

 - Build web applications which use a Monero wallet and daemon
 - Generate wallet keys offline and locally using WebAssembly bindings to core utilities
 - Full multisig support
-- Over 150 passing Mocha tests
+- Over 150 passing Mocha test cases

 ## Sample Code